 If the puck is released in such a way that it has a small velocity relative to the dish then it will follow (to a first approximation) the trajectory that is shown on the left side of animation 4.
 The shape of the trajectory is an ellipse, and the motion is rather like an orbit.
 The right side depicts the motion as seen from a point of view that is co-rotating with the dish.

 Normally, the word 'orbit' is used for the motion of a satellite in space, being subject to the inverse square law of gravity.
-There are in fact two force laws that give rise to periodic orbits.
+There are in fact two force laws that give rise to closed orbits.
 One is the inverse square law of gravity, and the other one is this case: a proportional force.
 The shallower the parabolic dish the better the validity of approximating the trajectories as ellipses.
 The MIT rotating dish demonstration shows a picture.

 This motion allong an ellipse-shaped orbit can be thought of as a linear combination of two (perpendicular) harmonic oscillations.
 The following parametric equation of the position as a function of time describes the motion of the puck over the surface of the dish.
 The parametric equation provides a complete description: it describes the shape of the orbit and the velocity at each point in time.